International Finance Centre (Hong Kong)

+At the time of its completion, IFC was among the most expensive commercial developments in the world, with total costs exceeding HK$50 billion (US$6.3–6.5 billion), including a record-setting HK$30 billion land premium.

 In 2003, Financial Times, HSBC, and Cathay Pacific put up an advertisement on the facade that stretched more than 50 storeys, covering an area of 19,000 m2 (200,000 square ft) and a length of 230 m, making it the world's largest advertisement ever put on a skyscraper.

 History

 Tower 1 is also known as 1IFC and branded in lowercase letters, as "One ifc".
 Likewise, Tower 2 is also known as 2IFC and branded as "Two ifc".

 1IFC opened in December 1998, towards the end of the Asian financial crisis.
 Tenants included ING Bank, Sumitomo Mitsui Banking Corp, Fidelity International, the Mandatory Provident Fund Schemes Authority and the Financial Times.

 The Hong Kong Monetary Authority purchased 14 floors in 2IFC; the Hong Kong Mortgage Corporation signed a 12-year lease on 24000 sqft; Nomura Group agreed to take 60000 sqft at 2 IFC; the Financial Times, an existing tenant at One IFC, took 10000 sqft.
 Ernst & Young took six floors (from the 11th to 18th floors), or about 180000 sqft, in 2IFC, to become the biggest tenant.

 2IFC, which was completed at the height of the SARS epidemic, was initially available to rent at HK$25-HK$35 per square foot.
 In 2007, as the economy has improved, high quality ("Grade A") office space is highly sought after; rents for current leases are $150 per square foot as of March 2007.